guanshi1688/longview-archive/docs/essays/english/standalone/china_plus_one_101_en.md

 # China+1 101: Whose Capability Are You Actually Trying to Move?

-**In the last globalization wave, Western firms moved capabilities they already controlled.
-Today, in some industries, the capabilities people want to relocate were created in China itself.**
+**China+1 is easiest when a firm is choosing a new location for capabilities it already controls.
+It becomes harder when the capability itself is part of what has to be induced, transplanted, or rebuilt.**

 For years, China+1 has sounded like a straightforward supply-chain strategy.

-Companies do not necessarily leave China completely.
-They simply add production in India, Vietnam, Mexico, or somewhere else.
+Companies do not necessarily leave China.

+They add production in India, Vietnam, Mexico, or somewhere else.

-The logic seems obvious: diversify risk, reduce dependence, and avoid putting every egg in one basket.
+The logic is sensible:

+diversify risk,

+reduce concentration,

+move closer to customers,

+and avoid depending on one location.

-And history appears to support it.
+History also seems to support the idea.

-Manufacturing once moved on a massive scale from the United States, Europe, and Japan to China.
+Manufacturing once moved on a massive scale into China.

-If it could move into China, why should it be so difficult to move out again?
+Why should it be so difficult to move some of it out again?

-The problem is that the two movements may look similar on a map while being structurally very different.
+Because two movements can look similar on a map while being very different operations.

-Before asking where production can move next, there is a simpler question:
+Before asking where production can move next, ask:

 > **Whose capability are we actually trying to move?**

 ---

+## 1. Earlier globalization often moved capabilities controlled by the lead firm

-## 1. In the previous wave, Western firms were moving what they already controlled
+In many export-manufacturing industries, Western and Japanese lead firms entering China already controlled important parts of the production architecture:

-Imagine a Western company deciding thirty or forty years ago to manufacture in China.

-It often already possessed the key elements of production:

 product design,

-engineering drawings,
+engineering standards,

-production technology,

-equipment systems,
+equipment choices,

-quality standards,

-management practices,
+management systems,

+brands,

 capital,

-brands,

-distribution,
+supplier requirements,

 and final-market access.

-Its problem was roughly:
+Their problem was often:

-> **We already know how to produce this.
+> **We already know how to make this.
 Where should production take place?**

-China supplied a new location, new labor, factories, and increasingly strong infrastructure.
+China offered labor, infrastructure, scale, supplier development, and an increasingly capable production environment.

-But the original “seed” was still largely controlled by the firm that was moving.

-It could carry its drawings.

-Its machinery.

-Its engineers.

-Its quality systems.

-Its orders.

-Sometimes even its existing suppliers.

-That wave of globalization was therefore, to a significant extent:

-> **existing knowledge searching for a new production location.**

-The West had the seed.

-China offered new soil.
+The balance varied by industry.

+But in many cases, the lead firm making the relocation decision already controlled a large share of the capability being moved.

+That matters.

+Moving a capability you control is mainly a problem of cost, execution, and location.

 ---

-## 2. The important change is that China did not remain only the soil
+## 2. China did not remain only a production location

-If China were still merely a low-cost assembly location, China+1 would be relatively simple.

-Wages rise?

-Move somewhere cheaper.

-Trade risk increases?

-Move somewhere safer.

-Need proximity to the United States?

-Go to Mexico.

-Need more labor?

-Go to India.

-But this logic contains an assumption that is rarely stated:

-> **The critical productive knowledge is still controlled by the party that wants to relocate production.**

-If the seed is mine, I can choose new soil.

-But over several decades, China changed.
+Over several decades, Chinese firms and industrial networks accumulated capabilities of their own.

+In some industries they now control important parts of:

+product design,

+process engineering,

+specialized equipment,

+supplier coordination,

+rapid prototyping,

+battery systems,

+power electronics,

+manufacturing software,

+and large-scale production know-how.

+No advanced industrial system is nationally pure.

+Chinese firms still depend on foreign technologies, components, standards, customers, and capital in many areas.

+But the old picture of China as merely a low-cost location for capabilities designed elsewhere is no longer sufficient.

-In some industries, Chinese firms no longer merely receive foreign technology and assemble products.
+In some sectors, part of the capability now originates inside Chinese firms and production networks themselves.

-They design products themselves.

-Develop technologies.

-Improve manufacturing processes.

-Build specialized equipment.

-Train supplier networks.

-Accumulate engineering experience.

-Prototype quickly.

-And continuously improve products and production methods.

-Knowledge that once had to be imported increasingly began to emerge inside the Chinese industrial system itself.

-China was no longer only the soil.

-**It also began producing seeds.**
+That changes the relocation problem.

 ---

-## 3. That changes the meaning of China+1
+## 3. There are three very different kinds of “moving production”

-This is why moving manufacturing into China thirty years ago cannot simply be reversed with an arrow pointing the other way.

-The earlier movement often looked like:

-> **Western capability → production in China**

-But in some industries today, the problem increasingly looks like:

-> **Chinese capability → desired production outside China**

-Both can be described as “relocation.”
+The first is **relocating capability you already control**.

+A firm decides to build the same system in a new place.

+It can send engineers, equipment, software, and suppliers.

+The second is **inducing a capability owner to move**.

+A government or customer uses market access, subsidies, procurement, regulation, or strategic pressure to persuade a firm to build elsewhere.

+The capability can move — but the owner has to participate.

+The third is **rebuilding a substitute capability**.

+If the original capability owner does not move, another firm or country has to recreate an alternative through investment, hiring, supplier development, and learning.

+All three can produce a new factory on the map.

-But they are not the same operation.
+They are not the same economic operation.

-You can decide where to move capabilities that you own and control.

-You cannot unilaterally decide where someone else’s capabilities will go.

-That is the hidden question inside China+1:

-> **Whose capability is being moved?**

 ---

-## 4. Electric vehicles make this easy to see
+## 4. Electric vehicles make the distinction easy to see

-Suppose a foreign automaker twenty years ago decided to build a factory in China.

-It could bring its vehicle design.

-Its engine technology.

-Its equipment.

-Its supplier standards.

-Its engineers.

-China could then absorb, learn, expand, and localize that system.

-Now ask a different question:

-> **How do you move BYD out of China?**

-The question immediately sounds different.
+Consider a company such as BYD.

-BYD is not simply a foreign factory located on Chinese soil.
+BYD is not simply a factory located in China.

-It is itself a capability owner.

-Its battery technology is its own.

-Its vehicle engineering is its own.

-Its production processes are its own.

-Its engineering teams are its own.

-Its supplier relationships developed around its own operations.

-Its quality-control routines, accumulated failures, and organizational knowledge exist inside its own system.
+It controls important parts of its vehicle engineering, battery systems, manufacturing processes, software, production organization, and supplier relationships.

-Another country may invite BYD to build a factory.
+Another country can invite BYD to build a plant.

+It can offer subsidies.

+Require local production.

-It may form a joint venture.
+Form a joint venture.

-Buy Chinese equipment or components.
+Buy equipment or components.

-License technology.
+License some technology.

-Invite Chinese suppliers.
+Encourage suppliers to follow.

-Or spend years building a different capability from scratch.
+Or build a competing capability over time.

-But one thing is not possible in the same way:

-> **You cannot unilaterally “move BYD” as if you were relocating one of your own factories.**
+But the receiving country cannot treat BYD's capability as if it were an idle asset that an unrelated firm can simply pick up and move.

+The capability owner matters.

+That is the point.

 ---

+## 5. Capability ownership does not make relocation impossible

+This distinction should not be overstated.

+A capability owner can be pressured.

+It can be attracted.

+It can be constrained by export controls.

+It can respond to customer demands.

+It can accept subsidies.

+It can move because access to an important market requires local production.

+Political and market power matter.

+So the claim is not:

+> Someone else's capability cannot move.

+The more precise claim is:

+> **Capability ownership changes who must participate, what leverage is required, and how much of the system has to be recreated.**

+That is a bargaining and reconstruction problem, not a simple logistics problem.

+---

-## 5. A factory is a location.
+## 6. A factory is a location.
 Productive capability is a system.

-Maps make it easy to confuse the two.
+Maps encourage us to confuse the two.

 A factory closes in China.

-A factory opens in India.
+A factory opens in another country.

-The map appears to show that productive capacity has moved.
+It appears that capacity has moved.

+Sometimes that is exactly what happened.

-But productive capability may contain things that are much harder to see:
+But a productive capability may also depend on:

-machines,
+equipment,

 tooling,